How Much Does It Cost to Live In Cyprus?

-Three courses for two will cost $45.78 averagely.
+Three courses for two will cost $50 on average.

-A relaxing cup of cappuccino is as much as $3.41 on the average.
+A relaxing cup of cappuccino is as much as $3.16 on average.

-Those missing combo fast food can get it for around $7.
+Those missing combo fast food can get for around $7.

 The heaven for the belly is not limited to restaurants and cafes.